bellemscott/mentorship/docs/matches.md

 elsif current_user.mentee  && current_user.mentor == false
     is_mentee()
 ```
 First we check to see if the current user is a mentee or a mentor.
 If the current user is a mentee we iterate through the list of mentors to find a match.
-If the current user is a mentor we iterate through the current list of mentees inorder to find a match.
+If the current user is a mentor we iterate through the list of mentees inorder to find a match.

 ``` xml
  if (mentor.length_of_mentorship==@mentee.length_of_mentorship) or (@common_subjects_map[@mentee.major].include? mentor.current_position)